Alternative R&B: Response

-There are two predominating opinions regarding alternative R&B as a classifier of sonic and lyrical characteristics within the larger R&B genre, the first of the two being a reluctant acceptance of its existence – if only for the sake of marketability.
+There are two predominating opinions regarding alternative R&B as a classifier of sonic and lyrical characteristics within the larger R&B genre, the first of the two being a reluctant acceptance of its existence—if only for the sake of marketability.

-Stereogum described the genre as a group of "co-conspirators, not a unified movement."
-Similarly in thought, How to Dress Well, while not offended by the term "PBR&B", finds it "tacky"; in an interview with Complex he points out that "if you put records [released by other alternative R&B artists] side-by-side, me and whoever, like you're just not going to [hear] the same sounds, period", before proceeding to cite Miguel as an example.
+Stereogum described the genre as a group of "co-conspirators, not a unified movement".
+Similarly in thought, How to Dress Well, while not offended by the term "PBR&B", finds it "tacky"; in an interview with Complex, he points out that "if you put records [released by other alternative R&B artists] side-by-side, me and whoever, like you're just not going to [hear] the same sounds, period", before proceeding to cite Miguel as an example.
 Miguel himself has said that he is "comfortable" with the term "indie R&B" because it "insinuates a higher art.
 Or a deeper or somehow more artistic delivery of rhythm and blues music.
-It suggest there's more artistry within a genre that has become more of a cliché of itself."
+It suggests there's more artistry within a genre that has become more of a cliché of itself."

 Frank Ocean, when first asked in an interview with The Quietus, whether he considers "Novacane" to be an R&B song, responded, "You're limiting it.
 And that's why I always say that about the genre thing, because that's what it does.
 When you say 'it's that', you listen to it in a certain way.
 And you might not necessarily miss it, but it's just inaccurate, and you'll miss a couple of things, contextually."
-He proceeds to point out that race and vocal delivery are stereotypical signifiers of R&B music, in turn forcing himself and his peers into a category they may not identify within; when considering Nostalgia, Ultra Ocean argues that if he were a different complexion and "people would listen to it and be like 'Yeah, he borrowed from R&B but it's just not R&B – it's a lot of things, and you can't just call it 'R&B.'"
+He proceeds to point out that race and vocal delivery are stereotypical signifiers of R&B music, in turn forcing himself and his peers into a category they may not identify within; when considering Nostalgia, Ultra Ocean argues that if he were a different complexion, "People would listen to it and be like 'Yeah, he borrowed from R&B', but it's just not R&B, it's a lot of things, and you can't just call it 'R&B.'" Ocean also uses alternative R&B for challenging norms in hegemonic masculinity.
+Channel Orange has prevalent queer-coded lyrics and scenarios within the characters he portrays.

 In an interview with The Guardian, FKA Twigs rejected the term by declaring, "Fuck alternative R&B!"
 She further explained: "It's just because I'm mixed race.
 When I first released music and no one knew what I looked like, I would read comments like: 'I've never heard anything like this before, it's not in a genre.'
 And then my picture came out six months later, now she's an R&B singer.'"
 The Fader echoes her sentiment, stating, "By adding the prefix, it sidelines R&B itself by implying it's not experimental, boundary-pushing or intellectual.
 It throws side-eye at the genre, while at the same time claiming to have discovered something worthy within it."